SERVING THE COMMUNITY FOR OVER 100 YEARS!

 The theater was added to the National Register of Historic Places on June 13, 2012.
 Generous donors, sponsors, and grant foundations have made it possible to preserve and restore the theater to its original splendor.

 The theater is run by a Board of Directors.
-The board focuses on hosting affordable community event for all ages.
+The board focuses on hosting affordable community events for all ages.
 Everyone involved in the theater is a volunteer.
-The theater has a board of seven members who staff most of the events.
-The board reaches out to local volunteer organizations, such as Murphysboro Key Club and Beta Club, for larger events.
+The theater currently has a board of five members who staff most of the events.
+The board reaches out to local volunteer organizations, for larger events (and we also welcome individual volunteers as well!).

 Our Board of Directors